CivicActions/ssp-toolkit/docs/controls/CM.md

 4. Major application modification

 The CCB meets bi-weekly during the sprint planning and backlog grooming meetings.
-In addition, the Program Owner or Project Manager may convene the CCB in an emergency session to address time-critical topics as deemed necessary.
+In addition, the System Owner or Project Manager may convene the CCB in an emergency session to address time-critical topics as deemed necessary.